reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   to do with the internal mechanism of how Mocktio creates the mock and the Java Language Specification.
 If we want to do so, we can use [PowerMock](https://github.com/powermock/powermock).
 * **Can I mock a constructor?** Mockito can't mock constructors, static methods, `equals()` nor `hashCode()` out of the box.
-  In order to achieve that, [PowerMock](https://github.com/powermock/powermock) must be used.
+  To achieve that, [PowerMock](https://github.com/powermock/powermock) must be used.

 ## Pros and Cons

 Mockito helps us to create simple mocks fast.
-The Mockito API is easy to read, since they are written in fluent style.
+The Mockito API is easy to read since it allows us to write tests in fluent style.
 Mockito can be used in plain Java projects or together with frameworks such as Spring Boot.
 It is well documented and has lots of examples in it.
-In case of problems there is a huge community behind it and questions are answered frequently on StackOverflow.
-It disposes great flexibility to its users which can contribute their ideas, since it is an open source project.
+In case of problems, there is a huge community behind it and questions are answered frequently on StackOverflow.
+It provides great flexibility to its users which can contribute their ideas since it is an open-source project.
 Therefore, the development is ongoing, and the project is maintained.

 Mockito can't mock everything out of the box.
 In case we want to mock `final` or `static` methods, `equals()` or the construction of an object, we need [PowerMock](https://github.com/powermock/powermock).

 ## Conclusion

-In this post we learned how to create mocks for unit tests in various variants.
+In this post, we learned how to create mocks for unit tests in various variants.
 Mockito gives us a lot of flexibility, and the freedom to choose between numerous tools to achieve our goals.
-When working in teams, we define a common language and Mockito code style guideline how we want to use this powerful tool for testing.
+When working in teams, we define a common language and Mockito code style guideline on how we want to use this powerful tool for testing.
 This will improve our performance and helps to discuss and communicate.

 Although Mockito comes with a lot of features, be aware of its restrictions.
 Don't spend time to make the impossible possible, better reconsider our approach to test a scenario.

-You will find all examples on [GitHub](https://github.com/silenum/mockito-examples).
+You will find all examples on [GitHub](https://github.com/thombergs/code-examples/tree/master/mockito).